galv-team/galv-frontend/README.md

 The server will be available at http://localhost:8002.
 If you need access to the backend, it will be available at http://localhost:8081.

-### Expectations

-The expectations are set up by the `setup-expectations` container.
-This tries to read from the `glav-spec.json` file in the [galv-spec](/Battery-Intelligence-Lab/galv-spec) repository.
-If you're developing without internet access, you can modify the `docker-compose.yml` file to mount a local copy of the spec file into the `mockserver` container and modify the `setup-expectations` container to instruct mockserver to use that file instead.

 ### Gotchas